strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 git clone https://github.com/your-handle/your-project.git
 ```

+You will be prompted to enter `your-handle` and a password.
+This is actually a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as passwords have been [depreciated](https://github.blog/changelog/2021-08-12-git-password-authentication-is-shutting-down).

 Next, navigate to the `your-project` folder, the root for Strapi.
 You will now need to run `npm install` to install the packages for your project.

 ```bash